 The Brown County Art Gallery was formally established in 1926, with Carl Graf, another Impressionist painter from Indiana as the first president of the Brown County Art Gallery Artists Association.
 In 1954, the organization broke into two groups that still operate today: the Brown County Art Guild and the Brown County Art Gallery and Museum.

-When to Visit Nashville, IN
+When should you travel to Nashville, IN?

 Nashville has hot, humid summers and cool, mild winters, so take the weather into account when making travel plans.
 During summer, enjoy a day at Brown County State Park, or hit the links at Salt Creek Golf Retreat.
 There's always something to do at Bill Monroe's Music Park and Campground in nearby Bean Blossom.
 Bikerfest, billed as "Southern Indiana's Best Old School Biker Party," is held there in September, and the annual Bean Blossom Bluegrass Fest takes place in August.